Top 10 Emmental Cheese Substitutes for Your Recipes – Out of Stock? Try These!

 Features

-• Flavor: Mild, nutty, slightly tangy
+• Flavor: Mild to robust, nutty, slightly tangy

 • Texture: Semi-soft, creamy